hearmeneigh/dataset-rising/README.md

 > with custom image datasets.

 With this toolchain, you can:
-* Crawl and download metadata from 'booru' style image boards
+* Crawl and download metadata and images from 'booru' style image boards
-* Combine multiple sources of images, (including your own custom sources)
+* Combine multiple sources of images (including your own custom sources)
 * Build datasets based on your personal preferences
 * Train Stable Diffusion models on your datasets
-* Use only the parts you need – the toolchain has modular design and JSONL data exchange formats
+* Use only the parts you need – the toolchain uses modular design, YAML configuration files, and JSONL data exchange formats
-* Work with confidence that the tooling works with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs
+* Work with confidence that the tooling has been tested with Nvidia's RTX30x0, RTX40x0, A100, and H100 GPUs

 ## Requirements
 * Python `>= 3.9.6`